open-contracts/pay-a-twitter/README.md

 # Tradfi Swap
-Non-custodial swap between a "TradFi" payment in exchange for a token on Ethereum.
+Non-custodial swap between a "TradFi" payment in exchange for tokens on Ethereum.